jadecobra/python_tdd_exercises/source/data_structures/dictionaries.rst

             {2.5: 'fails'}
         )

-  the terminal shows an :doc:`/exceptions/AssertionError` since the values are different
+  the terminal shows an :ref:`AssertionError` since the values are different

   .. code-block:: python